Dear British voters,

 Perhaps we should blast the Urals away or something.

 A few millennia seem to produce the same sort of development on either side of the Channel.
 There is perhaps a preference for chalk figures for the artists from one set of tribes versus cave paintings for artists from the other.
 Probably the first chronicled event is the Romans going on their Pax Romana Grand Tour, putting Gaul then Britannia on the map and building handy straight roads for future tourists.
 When that’s over, the Vikings leave their native Scandinavia to go on their own massive expansion spree, which also incorporates France and Britain (and probably the US, but that’s another story).
 One William of Normandy is a notable figure in that context.
 He promptly inventories the assets of his new property and oversees a huge property development programme.
 There follows a long period of deciding whether we’re really talking about a big Normandy with an English annex or a British kingdom with adjuncts in the South West of France.
-A highlight of that period is the grisly murder of a 19-year old in my home town of Rouen, jointly organised by the French ecclesiastical authorities and the English.
+A highlight of that period is the grisly murder of a pious teenager in my home town of Rouen, jointly organised by the French ecclesiastical authorities and the English.
 After a bit, the various kings and queen seem to be clearer about who rules whom in which country.
 Quite soon after that, the French decide they don’t want kings any more anyway, England welcomes a large number of Terror refugees and the French replace their kings with an emperor, who wages war against everybody.
 A lot more recently (hang on in there, I’m nearly done with history and we’re getting to the really good bit) Britain and France are on the same side in one of humanity’s bloodiest conflicts ever.
 They have stayed on the same side ever since, and even joined up with other former foes.

 From The Archers’ point of view, the big question is: “Can Helen vote?”
 Legal expertise on this point would be greatly appreciated.
 The facts are that Helen has been remanded in custody but not tried, in a case of controlling or coercive behaviour in an intimate or family relationship.
 (The Helen Titchener née Archer case will probably be the subject of future bar exam papers, such is the power of this 60-year old radio soap opera from the BBC).

-So far, the only reference I’ve heard to the referendum in The Archers is one of the more likeable being quoted as saying it was a “moral duty to vote”.
+So far, the only reference I’ve heard to the referendum in The Archers is one of the more likeable characters being quoted as saying it was a “moral duty to vote”.
 There has been no mention of which way anyone is going to vote, of course, but you can bet your bottom dollar/pound/euro that Susan Carter will be putting a cross in the “leave” box.
 Perhaps the script writers will provide a topical insert on Thursday and have Pip chat with Kirsty outside the polling station about the likely outcome of the vote…

 I won’t be at any polling station, fictional or otherwise, but I will be staying up for the results of the referendum.